From abandoned factory site to lively city center

 The approx. 200 new apartments in the transformed factory buildings will all be Loft-style.
 The huge existing windows – more than 4 meters high – create a unique spacious and light loft feeling and will provide the apartments with great views around.
 Mei architects and planners is expert in transforming monumental buildings into residential lofts, with famous examples as Jobsveem Warehouse in Rotterdam and the Gouda Cheese Warehouse.

-Ostov Group’s decision to work with Mei architects and planners from The Netherlands was based on their extensive experience in transforming industrial sites, as the redevelopment of the former electricity plant De Schiecentrale and Fenix I in Rotterdam, a spectacular transformation project that is under construction now, are perfect examples of.
+Ostov Group’s decision to work with Mei architects and planners from The Netherlands was based on their extensive experience in transforming industrial sites, as the redevelopment of the former electricity plant De Schiecentrale and Fenix I in Rotterdam, a spectacular transformation project where loft apartments were placed on top of a historical warehouse, are perfect examples of.

 Design strategy based on development in phases

 The redevelopment of the Naro-Fominsk factory site will be realized in phases.
 The first building that will be reanimated is the so-called Scutching building.
 This impressive building is located along the riverside and therefor a perfect start to connect the site with the park.